kgatman/documentation/docs/ereg/DeployingMappings.md

 * Wait a moment for databases to be created and once the script is done quit or exit the database server and restart mysql.
 * Restore facility database using the command `mysql -uroot -ppassword openmrs;`
 * Go to `/opt/openmrs/dhisconnector`
-* Unlink remove mappings folder and create soft link to `/development/dhisconnector_mappings/dhisconnector_mappings/mappings` command: `sudo ln -s /development/dhisconnector_mappings/dhisconnector_mappings/mappings/ mappings`
+* Remove mappings folder and create soft link to `/development/dhisconnector_mappings/dhisconnector_mappings/mappings` <br/>
+ **command:** <br/> `sudo ln -s /development/dhisconnector_mappings/dhisconnector_mappings/mappings/ mappings` <br/>
-* Go to `/usr/local/bin` and run `serializedobject_restore.sh`
+* Exit the container and go to `/usr/local/bin` and run `serializedobject_restore.sh`
 * Restart other services and openmrs the broswer to access openmrs admin page.
 * Go to reporting  you should see total of 36 openmrs period indicator reports.
+Refer to staging server to see example [eRegister Staging server](https://3.21.105.229/openmrs/)